 Pink Diamond Designs

 Graff pink diamond rings are all Fancy Pink, with variations in hues.
 According to the luxury brand, some of the stones featured are once-in-a-lifetime discoveries.
 The phenomenal 16.88-carat Internally Flawless Fancy Intense Pink emerald-cut diamond ring is one of them.
-Only heart-shape white diamond shoulder stones could possibly complement the gem.
-The same applies to the extraordinary 12.02-carat Fancy Vivid Pink Internally Flawless pear-shape diamond ring.
+Only heart shape white diamond shoulder stones could possibly complement the gem.
+The same applies to the extraordinary 12.02-carat Fancy Vivid Pink Internally Flawless pear shaped diamond ring.
 From a design standpoint, pink diamonds can only take center stage.
 The setting must be minimal and serve the beauty of the stone

 The ultimate is when pink completes pink.
-In a newly released ring, Graff flanks a central 5.63-carat Fancy Vivid Purplish Pink pear-shape diamond with two Fancy Intense Pink pear-shaped diamond shoulder stones.
+In a newly released ring, Graff flanks a central 5.63-carat Fancy Vivid Purplish Pink pear shaped diamond ring with two Fancy Intense Pink pear-shaped diamond shoulder stones.
 The goal of the design is to highlight the unusually vibrant pink hue of the center stone, which is carved from the famous Lesotho Pink.

-Devoted to pink diamonds, Messika goes for extravagant in the high jewelry category.
+Devoted to pink diamonds, diamond jewelry designer Valérie Messika goes for extravagance in the high jewelry category.
 Their Private Collection, presented during Paris Couture Week 2019, features one-of-a-kind stunners.
-Among them are daring engagement rings, such as the Kite Ring, which has a 6.14-carat Fancy Intense Pink stone.
+Among them are daring diamond engagement rings, such as the Kite Ring, which has a 6.14-carat Fancy Intense Pink stone.

 The Star Power of Pink Diamond

-Though pink diamonds may be smaller than the rocks they normally like to wear, they are still in high demand among celebrities.
-Jennifer Lopez famously started the craze back in 2002 with her pink Bennifer engagement ring.
+Though pink diamond stones may be smaller than the rocks they normally like to wear, they are still in high demand among celebrities.
+Jennifer Lopez famously started the craze back in 2002 with her Bennifer pink diamond engagement ring.
 Although both she and her then-fiancé have moved on, the trend endures.